 SMS is also ideal for sending time-sensitive notifications about delivery.
 It offers a handy real-time two-way response option, a great alternative (or companion) to live chat on your website.
 SMS is not dependent on internet access.
 What’s more, if you operate in territories where most people still own feature phones, SMS is a reliable, cost-effective mode of communication.

 Next, you can confirm the order via SMS and notify a customer every step of the way: once an item has left the warehouse, if it was out of stock and is once again available, and once it has been delivered to their door.
 You could also invite a customer via SMS to choose a specific delivery time that is convenient for them.

 Fewer delivery problems

 Customers will know exactly when their order will arrive, saving you the wasted time and cost of missed deliveries.
-Fewer call center calls: this not only reduces businesses’ telephonic costs, but also improves staff productivity, with fewer telephonic queries to be dealt with.
+Fewer call center calls: this not only reduces businesses’ telephonic costs but also improves staff productivity, with fewer telephonic queries to be dealt with.

 Creating the ultimate customer experience

-Once you’ve offered a seamless customer experience from purchase all the way to after-sales support, your customers will be more receptive to SMS coupons and promotions from you in future.
+Once you’ve offered a seamless customer experience from purchase all the way to after-sales support, your customers will be more receptive to SMS coupons and promotions from you in the future.
 Get them excited about opening your messages by setting up weekly offers – for example, 10% off every Wednesday with a coupon code sent via SMS.
 You could also offer a free gift if they make another purchase online, or ask for their feedback via an SMS survey, making them feel appreciated.